 Getting enough sleep every night

-Sleep deprivation can cause many illnesses including heart attack or stroke - even if you're in good shape.
-After all the other risks are accounted for because sleep deprivation reduces blood flow throughout the body which causes an increased risk for these conditions as well as high cholesterol levels.
+Sleep deprivation can cause many illnesses including heart attack or stroke – even if you're in good shape, because sleep deprivation reduces blood flow throughout the body which causes an increased risk for these conditions, as well as high cholesterol levels.

 Challenges of Working From Home